AmineBoussetta/bookbot/README.md

 # bookbot

-BookBot is my first project!
+BookBot is a bot that does static analysis on text files